This guide has been produced for information purposes only. As a mortgage broker, we're not able to offer tax advice.

 Higher Mortgage Rates

-Most lenders charge slightly higher interest rates and fees to limited companies compared to individual buy-to-let mortgages.
+Most lenders charge slightly higher interest rates and fees to limited companies compared to individual buy to let mortgages.

 A Reduction in the Choice of Lenders and Availability of Mortgages

-Not all buy-to-let lenders offer mortgages to limited companies and those that do tend to offer somewhat smaller product ranges.
+Not all buy to let lenders offer mortgages to limited companies and those that do tend to offer somewhat smaller product ranges.

 Limited Company BTL